-After you’ve learned how to set up your pet hedgehog’s cage and you’ve brought your hedgie home, you will need to make sure you clean out his cage regularly to ensure that he (and you!) are living in a clean environment.
+After you’ve learned how to set up your pet hedgehog’s cage and brought your hedgie home, you will need to clean out his cage regularly to ensure that he (and you!) are living in a clean environment.

 Daily: Spot Clean the Hedgehog Cage

-Every day, you should take care of a few small items to keep your hedgehog safe and clean.
-This should take no more than five minutes per day, and includes:
+It would be best if you take care of a few small items daily to keep your hedgehog safe and clean.
+This should take no more than five (5) minutes per day and includes:

-- Removing and visible feces from the cage.
+– Removing any visible feces from the cage.

-- Removing any leftover food, washing out your hedgehog’s food bowl, and supplying with fresh food and water.
+– Take and dispose of the food leftovers, wash out your hedgehog’s food bowl, and supply fresh meals and water.

 Weekly or Bi-Weekly: Fully Clean the Hedgehog Cage

-While you’re cleaning the hedgehog cage, be sure to put your hedgehog in a cardboard box or have him supervised by a family member or friend until the cage is ready for him.
+While you’re cleaning their cage, be sure to put your hedgehog in a cardboard box or have it supervised by another family member or friend until the pen is ready for him.

 - Remove all toys and blankets from the cage.

-- Empty the cage of current shavings or paper and dispose of old shavings in an outdoor trash can.
+- Empty the cell of current shavings or paper and dispose of old shavings in an outdoor trash can.

-- Wash out the empty cage with a soapy water and rinse thoroughly.
-This can be done outside or in a bath tub or shower.
-For a natural cleaning option, you can wipe the hedgehog cage with hydrogen peroxide followed by vinegar, and rinse clean.
+- For a natural cleaning option, wipe the hedgehog cage with hydrogen peroxide (disinfectant) followed by vinegar, and rinse clean!
+Wash out the empty cage with soapy water and rinse thoroughly.
+This can be done outside or in a bathtub or shower.

 - Clean your hedgehog’s toys using the same method.

-- Dry the cage and place down a new liner of newspaper/
+- Dry the cage and place down a new liner using a newspaper.

 - Fill the cage with new shavings.